Other Names for this Disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 long QT syndrome and is also considered a rare form of periodic paralysis.
 It causes episodes of muscle weakness, changes in heart rhythm (arrhythmia), and developmental abnormalities.
 Physical abnormalities associated with this condition typically affect the head, face, and limbs.
-There are two different types of Andersen-Tawil syndrome.
-Type 1 is caused by changes in the KCNJ2 gene, while the cause of type 2 is not yet known.
-Andersen-Tawil syndrome is inherited in an autosomal dominant pattern.Andersen-Tawil syndrome is a type of
+About 60% of cases of Andersen-Tawil syndrome are caused by mutations in the KCNJ2 gene.
+The cause of the remaining cases remains unknown.
+This condition is inherited in an autosomal dominant pattern.Andersen-Tawil syndrome is a type of

 - Genetics Home Reference (GHR) contains information on Andersen-Tawil syndrome.
 This website is maintained by the National Library of Medicine.